 As a national leader, he has championed rural and economic development and many of his initiatives have become law.
 His 10-20-30 federal funding formula was included in four sections of the American Recovery and Reinvestment Act.
 Congressman Clyburn is also a passionate supporter of historic preservation and restoration programs.
 His efforts have restored scores of historic buildings and sites on the campuses of historically black colleges and universities.
 His legislation created the South Carolina National Heritage Corridor and the Gullah/Geechee Cultural Heritage Corridor, elevated the Congaree National Monument to a National Park, and established the Reconstruction Era National Monument in South Carolina’s Lowcountry.

 Congressman Clyburn’s humble beginnings in Sumter, South Carolina as the eldest son of an activist, fundamentalist minister and an independent, civic-minded beautician grounded him securely in family, faith and public service.
 His memoir, Blessed Experiences: Genuinely Southern, Proudly Black, was published in 2015, and has been described as a primer that should be read by every student interested in pursuing a career in public service.

-Jim and Emily England Clyburn met in jail during the Civil Rights Movement and have been married since June 1961.
-They are the proud parents of three daughters – Mignon Clyburn, Jennifer Reed, and Angela Hannibal – and have four grandchildren.
+Congressman Clyburn and his late wife, Emily England Clyburn, met as students at South Carolina State and were married for 58 years.
+They are the parents of three daughters; Mignon Clyburn, Jennifer Reed, and Angela Hannibal and four grandchildren.